pretoms/dpp_docs_template/my_project/my_project.md

 Shortly summarize your project implementation process and the resulting outcome.
 What problems and limitations did you face?
 What experiences did you make

 {: .note }
 Edit this page and all the subpages according to the specifics of your project.
 You don't need to use the provided headlines, just keep it well structured.
-If one part of the documentation gets too lengthy put into a subpage.
+If one part of the documentation gets too lengthy put it into a subpage.